 The eHarmony concept was developed by clinical psychologist Dr. Neil Clark Warren.
-After practicing for 35 years, counseling hundreds of married couples, Dr. Warren began to think there must be a better way for people to be matched up.
+After practising for 35 years, counselling hundreds of married couples, Dr. Warren began to think there must be a better way for people to be matched up.
 He noted that the marriages that didn’t endure were those where couples had large differences, and set about defining the traits that led to a successful match.

 In 1997, along with Dr. Galen Buckwalter, a research Professor at the University of Southern California, Dr. Warren worked on identifying the personality characteristics of successful relationships.
 After three years they of research they worked out the formula for a successful long-term relationship.
 This research forms the basis of eHarmony’s Compatibility Matching System, that matches couples successfully every day.

 This rigorous, scientific approach to relationships is still going strong today in the eHarmony Labs.
 The lab works to ensure the matching system is up-to-date and geographically relevant in all the countries where eHarmony is available.
 Though now not actively involved in the day-to-day running of eHarmony, Dr. Warren is the Chairman of the Board of Directors, and Dr. Buckwalter is a key member of the Scientific Advisory Board.